KianShepherd/wal-cli/README.md

 ## Config File
-format is [Rusty Object Notation](https://docs.rs/ron) default location is ~/.config/wal-rs/config.ron wallpapers and backends can be left blank, they will be auto generated. backends dir is just a directory with typeless files named for each color backend installed, to be set up manually.
+format is [Rusty Object Notation](https://docs.rs/ron)

+Default location is ~/.config/wal-rs/config.ron

+Wallpapers and backends can be left blank, they will be auto generated.

+Backends dir is just a directory with typeless files named for each color backend installed, to be set up manually.

 Example file:
 ```
 (